OlivierBlanvillain/SlickChair-report/presentation/presentation.md

     - Ok for debugging

-    - Bad to present in a UI
+    - Bad to present to users

-    - Bad to query
+    - Hard to query

-    - Forget about rollbacks

-- Why do we even U and D in CRUD persistent storage?

-- Idea: version everything in the database!
+- Idea: save all changes made on the database!

+## Vertioned data and immutable database: Implementation

+- All records must have an *updatedAt* field

+- Append only: updated records are added with new timestamps

+    - No additional tables for the history

+    - Mutiple rows with the same natural key

+- *Database* objects carry a *TemporalFilter* used on all tables

+    - *Database* objects are values

+    - Queries are pure functions

+    - Groups of *inserts/updates* are atomic

 ## Vertioned data and immutable database: DSL